zopefoundation/zope.pytestlayer/README.rst

 * Mixing classes inheriting ``unittest.TestCase`` and a ``test_suite()`` function (e. g. to create a ``DocTestSuite`` or a ``DocFileSuite``) in a single module (aka file).

-  * This is a limitation of the `py.test` test discovery which ignores the doctests in this case.
+  * This is a limitation of the `pytest` test discovery which ignores the doctests in this case.

   * Solution: Put the classes and ``test_suite()`` into different modules.

 * A ``doctest.DocFileSuite`` which does not have a ``layer`` is silently skipped.
-Use the built-in doctest abilities of py.test to run those tests.
+Use the built-in doctest abilities of pytest to run those tests.